mollymcgames/VoxelProject/README.md

 - **Visibility Threshold**: Moving this slider will progressively hide Voxels that fall below a certain colour visibility threshold.
 This helps to see different details in the Voxel model.
 (Don't forget to press `0` to reload!)
 - **Visibility Inversion**: Toggling this will invert the visibility threshold, providing an alternative way to see different details in the Voxel model.
 (Don't forget to press `0` to reload!)
 - **Field of View**: This slider changes the Field of View of the camera.
 This provides an alternative view of seeing more of the selected Voxel model.
-- **Automatic refresh**: Toggling this will enable/disable automatic rendering.
-When enabled, the model will constantly redraw, selecting visible Voxels in relation to the where the camera is pointed. **WARNING**: Using this mode is very resource intensive, so use with care.

 ### Supported files
 - NIFTI files that follow the [NIFTI standard](https://nifti.nimh.nih.gov/).